doersino/aerialbot/README.md

 ### Setup

-Being a good [Python 3](https://www.python.org) citizen, ærialbot uses `venv` to avoid dependency hell.
+Being a good [Python 3](https://www.python.org) citizen, ærialbot integrates with `venv` or similar packages to avoid dependency hell.
 Run the following commands to get it installed on your system:

 ```bash
 $ git clone https://github.com/doersino/aerialbot